Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 Please verify the power mode of the Outdoor Spotlight Cam by navigating to SwitchBot App -> Outdoor Spotlight Cam -> gear icon -> basic settings -> power mode.
 If it is set to wired mode, the camera will run continuously and drain the battery quickly.
 Switch the power mode of the outdoor camera to battery mode and see if this improves the situation.

+---
+### Troubleshooting the microSD Card Attached to SwitchBot Outdoor Spotlight Cam Cannot Be Recognized

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Insert the microSD card into the SD card reader and check on your computer if the microSD card can be recognized.
+If it cannot be recognized even on the computer, the issue is likely with the microSD card itself.

+2. Format the microSD card to the FAT32 format on your computer, then insert it into the Outdoor Spotlight Cam and check if the issue is resolved.

+3. If you have multiple microSD cards, try inserting a different microSD card into the Outdoor Spotlight Cam and check if it can be recognized.
+If other microSD cards can be recognized without any issues, the problem is likely with the specific microSD card.

+4. We recommend using microSD cards from SanDisk, Samsung, or Kioxia.
+Please check if the recommended card can be recognized.